SwapnilMad/Autonomous-Face-Tracking-Drone/README.md

 # Drone-Reinforcement-Learning
 <p>Reinforcement Learning applied on a Tello Drone to follow human face using keras-rl.
 For this project DJI Tello Edu drone was used.</p>
-<p>Agent is trained on a continuous state Simulator to adjust velocity depending upon the position of the target using Deep Deterministic Policy Gradient (DDPG)</p>
+<p>Agent is trained on a continuous state simulator to adjust velocity depending upon the position of the target using Deep Deterministic Policy Gradient (DDPG)</p>

 ## Getting Started
 Clone or download the project to your system